 As an example – we have come across a few situations where a switch-mode plug pack was disrupting radio transmissions across certain frequencies within a local supply area

-- Frequency variations meaning a fluctuation within the 3 phase x 50 hertz supply conditions which can often be associated with harmonic distortion (clipped and or out of phase sine wave formation)
+- Frequency variations mean a fluctuation within the 3 phase x 50 hertz supply conditions which can often be associated with harmonic distortion (clipped and or out of phase sine wave formation)

 The UPS option that we are covering within this topic is the Double On-Line Filtering Sequences which is explained in the following.

 The power supply is converted twice from AC to DC and then from DC back to AC which is tightly regulated by the UPS conversion circuitry.

 The Double Online Conversion filters out impurities from frequency interferences associated with the supply input to the connected equipment.